-The employee assessment process can be difficult sometimes.
+The performance evaluation process can be difficult sometimes.
 Some employees may react defensively.
-Sometimes employees do not understand about the benefits of a positive appraisal.
+Sometimes employees do not understand the benefits of a positive appraisal.
 If your workers feel that there is unevenness in coming down hard on some while making it easy on others there will be disappointment and dissatisfaction.
 You can address these problems with the below guidelines:

 Set and properly explain goals & standards for your employees and what they will have to do to achieve them.
 Never say “improve quality” & “work harder”.
 Rather say exactly what you want from them like, “don’t make more than two mistakes in data entry a day” or “increase sales 10% over last month’s sales”.
 Similarly, when you evaluate a worker, give specific instances of what the employee did to achieve the goal.